AdobeDocs/journeys.en/help/using/building-journeys/testing-the-journey.md

 * When you disable the test mode, it empties the journeys from all people who entered it in the past or who are currently in it.
 It also clears the reporting.
 * You can enable/disable the test mode as many times as needed.
 * You cannot modify your journey when the test mode is activated.
 When in test mode, you can directly publish the journey, no need to deactivate the test mode before.
+* In test mode, reentrance parameters are ignored.
+This allows you to perform multiple tests with the same test profile without having to deactivate and reactivate the test mode.

 ## Creating a test profile{#create-test-profile}